Skip to product information

 Saint Cloud, France October 5, 1844

-It was with great pleasure that I received your good letters from May 20th to July 27th.
+It was with great pleasure that I received your kind letters from May 20th to July 27th.

 What makes me very sad is to see that the intrigues continue.
-Do everything you can to ensure that Luis (Count of Áquila, husband of D. Januária) is always on good terms with Pedro, you can be sure that they are the only friends he has and that they are separating, it is a great misfortune not only for the family, as for the country.
+Do everything you can to ensure that Luis (Count of Aquila, husband of D. Januária) is always on good terms with Pedro.
+You can be sure that they are the only friends he has and that they are separating.
+It is a great misfortune not only for the family, but for the country.

 Think carefully, don't leave Pedro alone, be patient, he is your only friend, you are also his only friend at court and if you leave him I fear great dangers for the country in the future.
-I ask you to forgive me for all my advice.
+I ask your forgiveness for all my advice.

-I'm still doing well with the little one too.
-I am the happiest person in this world.
-Everyone shows me many friendships here, the queen (Queen Amélia of France, mother-in-law and great-aunt of D. Francisca, the queen was the maternal aunt of Empress D. Leopoldina) is like a true mother to me.
+I continue to always take care of the little one too.
+I am the happiest person in the world.
+Everyone here shows me many friendships, the queen (Queen Amélie of France, mother-in-law and great-aunt of D. Francisca, the queen was the maternal aunt of the empress D. Leopoldina) is like a real mother to me.

-There is unity in the family which makes our happiness.
-I ask you to take a message to my brother Luís from me and accept a hug.
+There is unity in the family which makes us happy.
+I ask you to take a message to brother Luís from me and accept a hug.

 Francisca

-Francisca (1824-1898) was Princess of Brazil by birth and Princess of Joinville by her marriage to the French prince Francisco de Orleans, third son of the King of the French Louis Philippe I of France.
-She was the fourth daughter of Emperor and King Peter I and his first wife, Archduchess Maria Leopoldina of Austria.
-He grew up alongside his brothers Dom Pedro de Alcântara (later Emperor Dom Pedro II of Brazil), Paula Mariana and Januária, under the regency of José Bonifácio de Andrada e Silva.
-With the abdication of Pedro I of Brazil in 1831 and his move to Europe to regain the Portuguese crown, Januária (1822-1901) became heir to the throne in 1836.
+Francisca (1824–1898) was a Princess of Brazil by birth and Princess of Joinville by marriage to the French Prince Francisco de Orléans, third son of King Louis Philippe I of France.
+She was the fourth daughter of Emperor Pedro I and his first wife, Archduchess Maria Leopoldina of Austria.
+She grew up with her siblings Dom Pedro de Alcântara (later Emperor Pedro II of Brazil), Paula Mariana and Januária, under the regency of José Bonifácio de Andrada e Silva.
+With the abdication of Pedro I of Brazil in 1831 and his move to Europe to regain the Portuguese crown, Januária (1822–1901) became heir to the throne in 1836.

 View full details